Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 Example: Your long-term care partnership program has paid out $200,000 in services.
 You have designated your home valued at $150,000 as protected plus $50,000 in a savings account.
 You have $2,000 in a checking account, which is allowed for Medicaid eligibility.

 When you die, the Estate Recovery program will not recover the $200,000 assets you have designated as protected based on the amount the long-term care partnership has paid out.
 The protected assets will go to your heirs.

 NOTE: If protected assets go to your heirs after you die, the protection is not passed on to that individual if they need to apply for Medicaid.

 Example: When you die, your $150,000 home and $50,000 savings is designated by you to go to your son John.
 John is 65 years old and is now living in the home he received as an inheritance.
 John needs long-term care Medicaid and still has the $50,000 received through the inheritance plus $1800 in his checking account.
 In this example, John is over the $2,000 resource limit for Medicaid eligibility.
 The asset protection does not carry over to another individual that has received the asset including a spouse.
 The asset protection only applies to the individual with the LTC insurance.

 Do I have to use up all my partnership policy before I can apply or become eligible for Washington State Medicaid?

 If you have a long-term care partnership policy, you do not have to use up all the benefits of the policy before applying for Washington Medicaid.

 You do have to meet all other eligibility requirements for long-term care Medicaid including income, resource requirements.

 Who do I contact for more information on Washington State Medicaid?

-- The Apple Health medical manual includes the Washington Administrative Code (WAC) rules used to determine eligibility for all Apple Health programs including long-term care medicaid.
+- View the Apple Health medical manual which includes the Washington Administrative Code (WAC) rules used to determine eligibility for all Apple Health programs including long-term care Medicaid.